Modern Knowledge Management System

 Imagine a system that combines a software application used for performing some task, a knowledge management system that contains machine interpretable knowledge related to performing that task, and a reasoner which understands how to interact with the knowledge base within the knowledge management system, the software application, and the human user of that software system.
 That is basically a knowledge based system.

-A knowledge management system (KMS) is a platform that facilitates the capture, storage, organization, sharing, and application of knowledge within an organization, enhancing decision-making and operational efficiency.
-Knowledge management systems tend to be systems that humans interact with, not software applications.
+A conventional knowledge management system (KMS) is a platform that facilitates the capture, represent, storage, organization, sharing, and application of knowledge within an organization, enhancing decision-making and operational efficiency in support of organizational goals and objectives.
+A knowledge management system is basically a place where an organization keeps what it knows so people can actually use that knowledge.
+Basically, traditional KMS act like a library.

 Knowledge has immense value and obvious worth within a specific context.

 Data is just raw material.
+Data has no inherent meaning, Data is raw numbers, symbols, or observations.
 Data is not "self aware" and therefore only has local context.
-Information is self aware and has global context.
-Peter Drucker describes information as “data endowed with relevance and purpose.”

 Knowledge is the most precious kind of information and consists not just of simple analysis, but of crucial insights that combine information with context.
+Knowledge is information that has been interpreted, connected to experience, and made actionable.
+Knowledge can be used for decision making.

 Professional services firms and consulting firms more than most organizations derive revenues from their people's knowledge, skills, and experience.